Skip to main content.

 EdD

-The Educational Leadership and Policy Studies EdD and PhD programs are not accepting new students at this time.
+The Educational Leadership and Policy Studies EdD program is only accepting new students for the Fall 2024 cohort.
+Please note the program is not currently accepting international applications.
+The Educational Leadership and Policy Studies PhD program is not accepting new students at this time.

 University requirements for graduate admissions